Executive Summary

 Teams can use this evidence layer to separate high-confidence priorities from assumptions that still need country-level stakeholder validation.

-Market-specific signals we track for Kuwait Biosimilars in 2026: MOH tender trastuzumab lot awards; dual public-private rheumatology coding splits inflating payer clawback risk; pharmacist substitution statute ambiguity on insulin glargine ASMP parity claims.
+Market-specific signals we track for Kuwait Biosimilars in 2026: MOH tender trastuzumab and anti-TNF lot awards; full public reimbursement of listed biosimilars; dual public–private rheumatology coding splits inflating payer clawback risk on switching; pharmacist substitution statute ambiguity on insulin glargine ASMP parity claims; clinician confidence and nocebo concerns in oncology maintenance settings; originator defence via device experience and patient-support documentation at private hospitals.

 Regulatory & Reimbursement Landscape